This article is a comparison of linseed and tung oils:

 Which One was Less Toxic, Linseed or Tung Oil?

-I wasn’t expecting to like Rubio Monocoat, the modified linseed oil, because of the lack of transparency of ingredients, but I explain why it turned out to be my top choice in many ways.
+I wasn’t expecting to like Rubio Monocoat, the modified linseed oil, because of the lack of transparency of ingredients, but it turned out to be my top choice for many reasons.

-When choosing a tung oil you are looking for 100% pure tung oil.
+When choosing a Tung oil, I would suggest looking for 100% pure Tung oil.

 Are Tung Oils from the Hardware Store Pure and Safe?